pachyderm/ddextension/README.md

 # Current state
 - Works on amd64 Mac
-- [TODO] Need to add linux/arm64 in Makefile to build arm support (takes too long to build) (Update to use buildx and specify --platform)
+- [TODO] Need a arm64 mac to build and test
 - [TODO] Need to test amd64 Linux should also be similar amd64 Mac
 - [TODO] Need to test on Windows - it is mostly figuring out how to install pachctl on Windows (rest should work)
+- [TODO] Need to add linux/arm64 in Makefile to build arm support (takes too long to build) (Update to use buildx and specify --platform)
 - [TODO] Testing story is still open
 - [TODO] Lots of UI improvements -- eg. change from Install to Upgrade (if extension is already installed)
 - [TODO] Need a way to know the latest pach release -- right now there is no easy way to know the latest stable/ga release. k8s checks in a stable.txt in their repo, which can be pulled by anyone.
 Good way to keep the community to the latest release.